DavidHaslam/USFM/README.md

 The developer is a volunteer for the **CrossWire Bible Society** - http://crosswire.org/

 ### Installation

+First, download the whole repository in Zip format, then extract the file `USFM.xml`.

 Notepad++
 #### Menu | Language | Define your Language...
 The popup form looks like this: